LucaBallan/PythonTradingPlatform/README.md

 Updates
 ---

-- 3 July: Added support for the new ETrade APIs.
+- 3 July 2020: Added support for the new ETrade APIs.

 <BR>